mimiflynn/iwaspromisedcookies.com/contents/articles/stepping-up-js-skills/index.md

 template: article.jade
 ---

 Lets say you're a front-end developer that has historically worked on marketing sites.
-You can make dropdown menus and modal pop-ups and animate hover states and other fun things.
-Plugins, jQuery is your best friend and the plugin selection really helps you with most of the tasks you are given.
+You can make dropdown menus, modal pop-ups, animate hover states, create slideshows, etc. jQuery, with its large base of plugins, is your best friend.
 You've never written a jQuery plugin and do not fully understand what they are and how they work within the terms of Javascript.

 <span class="more"></span>